dhirajmahato/Platform/README.md

 ## Week 2 : Network Effects
 - What is network effects : [url](https://youtu.be/hTgCAn-9CMc)
+    - The strength and direction of network effects are the basis on which platform firms make decisions around pricing, growth, and sustainability of the platform.
 ![image](https://github.com/user-attachments/assets/5c8fa243-bd64-47cf-9976-6f1ee570c3a1)

 - ‘Cold-start problem’ or ‘A penguin problem’:  [url](https://youtu.be/jWUEZB_jbxI)